What is Inherited Family Trauma?

 • exclusion within the family system

-Even when later generations do not consciously know the original events, emotional and relational patterns may still continue indirectly.
+Even when later generations know little about the original events, emotional and relational patterns may continue to influence family life.

 Families Pass Down More Than Genetics